iotize-sas/Arduino-Tap/extras/howto.md

  <img src="res/preferences.png" alt="Specify output directory for Studio" style="max-width: 300px; border: 1px solid gray;">

 4. Save this file.
-5. Reopen Arduino IDE and the new preferences will be saved into this 'output' subfolder.
+5. Reopen Arduino IDE and the next generated elf files will be saved into this 'output' subfolder.

 ## Start with IoTize Studio
 IoTize Studio is a free software available on the iotize.com web site: